yulonglim/tp/docs/DeveloperGuide.md

     4. Other incorrect edit commands to try: `edit`, `edit nothing` `edit /nJane /p1234`
        Expected: Similar to previous test case.

+### Deleting a class

+1. Deleting a class.

+    1. Prerequisites: Multiple classes in the list.
+    2. Test case: `deleteClass 4E1` where 4E1 is in the list. <br>
+       Expected: Class 4E1 is deleted from the list.
+Details of the deleted class shown in the status message.
+    3. Test case: `deleteClass 4E1` where 4E1 is not in the list. <br>
+       Expected: No class is deleted.
+Error details shown in the status message.
+    4. Test case: `deleteClass` <br>
+       Expected: Similar to previous.

 ### Editing name of the class

 1. Editing the name of the currently selected class.